walles/ttt/README.md

 * When the user presses Start, start by showing a quick countdown from 3 to 1 before starting the questions
 * Add sound effects.
 Steal from Numbervaders perhaps?
-* Make the start screen look better when displaying stats
 * Make an icon
 * Collect high scores
   * Individual high score tables based on tables / multiplication / division